19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (ii) more than 12 days of extended childcare leave in respect of any qualifying child; and

-(iii) more than a combined total of 6 days of childcare leave and extended childcare leave during any relevant period;
+(iii) more than a combined total of 6 days of childcare leave and extended childcare leave during any relevant period; and

 [Act 12 of 2013 wef 01/05/2013]

+[Act 33 of 2016 wef 01/01/2017]

 (b) shall —